dominikwee/gpt-realtime-test/README.md

 ### Connection errors
 - Verify your `.env` file has correct values
 - Check that your Azure OpenAI deployment is active
 - Ensure you have quota available in Azure
+- For Python: SSL certificate issues are handled automatically with `certifi`

+### Python-specific issues
+- Ensure virtual environment is activated: `.venv/bin/python`
+- Check that all requirements are installed: `pip install -r requirements.txt`
+- SSL errors should be resolved automatically with the `certifi` package

 ### No audio playback
 - Check browser audio settings